simonknudsen/articles/hpi.md

 # The Real Reason for House Price Inflation in New Zealand
+<p style='text-align: right;'>Simon Knudsen - Sept 2015</p>

 Population growth, shortages in housing supply, internal migration, immigration, cheap money, and foreign investors are just a few of the claimed causes of House Price Inflation (HPI) in New Zealand in recent years.
 The notorious example of HPI in action is NZ's largest city - Auckland.
 The city has experienced double-digit HPI of late with a polarising effect:

 * Homeowner delight at increased "equity"
 * Increasing struggle for renters as disposable income shrinks

+This analysis will attempt to shed some light on the cause of HPI in New Zealand.

 ##Background
-Before we dig into the numbers, some definitions are required:
+Before digging into the numbers, some definitions are required:

 __M3__: As per RBNZ [1]:
 _The broadest monetary aggregate.
 Represents all New Zealand dollar funding of M3 institutions.
 Consists of notes & coin held by the public plus NZ dollar funding minus inter-M3 institutional claims and minus government deposits._

-__Inflation__: This needs more than one definition as it is a contentious concept.
+__Inflation__: More than one definition required as it is a contentious concept.

 From Wikipedia [2]: _In economics, inflation is a sustained increase in the general price level of goods and services in an economy over a period of time.
 When the price level rises, each unit of currency buys fewer goods and services.
 Consequently, inflation reflects a reduction in the purchasing power per unit of money – a loss of real value in the medium of exchange and unit of account within the economy._